langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   [The Pragmatic Bookshelf: The Pragmatic Programmer, 20th Anniversary Edition][
     the-pragmatic-bookshelf-the-pragmatic-programmer-20th-anniversary-edition]

-##### 1.11.3.5.1.
+##### 1.12.3.5.1.
 Tip 7: Remember the Big Picture

 - Don't get so engrossed on the details that you forget to check what's happening around you.
 Keep an eye on the big picture.
 Constantly review what's happening around you, not just what you personally are doing.
   [The Pragmatic Bookshelf: The Pragmatic Programmer, 20th Anniversary Edition][
     the-pragmatic-bookshelf-the-pragmatic-programmer-20th-anniversary-edition]

-##### 1.11.3.5.2.
+##### 1.12.3.5.2.
 Challenges (The Villager's Side)

-- By progressively deceiving your organisation (as outlined in the [1.10.3.4.
-Stone Soup & Boiled Frogs](#11134-stone-soup--boiled-frogs) section), you're doing it harm.
+- By progressively deceiving your organisation (as outlined in the [Stone Soup & Boiled Frogs](#11234-stone-soup--boiled-frogs) section), you're doing it harm.
 Can you determine whether you're making the necessary changes for the right reasons or causing unnecessary scope creep?
 Is the decision subjective or objective?
   [The Pragmatic Bookshelf: The Pragmatic Programmer, 20th Anniversary Edition][
     the-pragmatic-bookshelf-the-pragmatic-programmer-20th-anniversary-edition]